puppeteer/puppeteer/docs/api/index.md

 If you're using Puppeteer in a Node environment, this is the class you'll get when you run `require('puppeteer')` (or the equivalent ES `import`).

+**Remarks:**

+The most common method to use is [launch](./puppeteer.puppeteernode.launch.md), which is used to launch and connect to a new browser instance.

+See [the main Puppeteer class](./puppeteer.puppeteer.md) for methods common to all environments, such as [Puppeteer.connect()](./puppeteer.puppeteer.connect.md).

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `PuppeteerNode` class.

 </td></tr>
 <tr><td>

 <span id="screenrecorder">[ScreenRecorder](./puppeteer.screenrecorder.md)</span>

 </td><td>

+**Remarks:**

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `ScreenRecorder` class.

 </td></tr>
 <tr><td>